Rick Dennison

-Rick Steven Dennison (born June 22, 1958) is an American professional football coach and former linebacker who is currently the run game coordinator and senior offensive advisor for the Seattle Seahawks of the National Football League (NFL).
+Rick Steven Dennison (born June 22, 1958) is an American professional football coach and former linebacker who is currently the offensive line coach for the Las Vegas Raiders of the National Football League (NFL).
 He was the offensive line coach and run game coordinator for the Minnesota Vikings of the National Football League (NFL) from 2019 to 2020.
 An assistant in the NFL since 1995, he has worked exclusively on the staffs of Mike Shanahan and Gary Kubiak, and also served as offensive coordinator for the Denver Broncos (2006–2008, 2015–2016), Houston Texans (2010–2013), and Buffalo Bills (2017), and served as quarterbacks coach for the Baltimore Ravens in 2014.
-He was the special teams coach for the Super Bowl Champion Broncos in 1997 and 1998.
-A linebacker who spent his entire NFL playing career in Denver from 1982 to 1990, he appeared in Super Bowls XXI, XXII, and XXIV.
+He was the special teams coach for the Super Bowl champion Broncos in 1997 and 1998.
+He spent his entire NFL playing career in Denver from 1982 to 1990, he appeared in Super Bowls XXI, XXII, and XXIV.

 Early life

 Dennison was born in Kalispell, Montana, on June 22, 1958.
 His father George was the 16th President of The University of Montana from 1990 to 2010.
 The younger Dennison starred in football, baseball, and basketball at Rocky Mountain High School where he graduated in 1976.